Best of ED: Roadside On l’Angliru!

-Vuelta a España Retro: With this year’s Vuelta a España making a return to Asturias and l’Angliru on Sunday, Ed Hood got his diary and photo album out for one of his favourite days on a Grand Tour.
+Vuelta a España Retro: With this year’s Vuelta a España making a return to Asturias and l’Angliru, Ed Hood got his diary and photo album out for one of his favourite days on a Grand Tour.
 The mythical climb of the Alto de l’Angliru sticks in the memory for reasons both political and sporting – Ed’s day on the Angliru.

 But it is, since my hill climb obsessed buddy, Dave Henderson found out about the Angliru, ‘the toughest climb in European pro cycling’ – it was time to high tail it to Asturias. . .